Anisha Rosnah

-Anisha Rosnah binti Adam (Jawi: أنيسها روسنه; born 6 November 1994) is a member of the royal family of Brunei as the wife of Prince Abdul Mateen, the fourth son of Sultan Hassanal Bolkiah.
+Anisha Rosnah binti Adam (Jawi: انيشا روسنه; born 6 November 1994) is a member of the royal family of Brunei as the wife of Prince Abdul Mateen, the fourth son of Sultan Hassanal Bolkiah.
+After the marriage, she was given the style of Yang Amat Mulia which corresponds to Her Highness and the title of Pengiran Anak Isteri which can be translated as Princess consort.

 Early life

-Anisha was born on 6 November 1994 in London to Siti Mariam binti Isa and Ivica Kalebic.
+Anisha was born on 6 November 1994 in London to Siti Mariam binti Isa and Ivica Adam Kalebic.
 Her father is from Croatia and is also known in Brunei as Adam bin Abdullah.
 Her mother is from a prominent Bruneian Malay political family.
 Anisha's great-grandfather, Ibrahim bin Mohammad Jahfar, was the first Prime Minister of Brunei and her grandfather, Isa bin Ibrahim, is the former Prime Minister of Brunei, Minister of Home Affairs, and Speaker of the Legislative Council of Brunei.
 Her parents divorced in 2009.

 She has three full siblings: Danial Deen Isa-Kalebic, Marina Isa-Kalebic, and Idris Isa-Kalebic.
 Her brother Danial is good friends with her husband, Prince Mateen.
 Anisha also has four half-siblings from her father's other relationships: Alexander, Anna Maria, Jean Pierre, and Natasha.

-Education and Career
+Education and career

 Anisha completed her primary and secondary education at Jerudong International School in Kampong Tungku which was also attended by her siblings and future husband.
-From a young age, she did horse riding and played musical instruments, including piano, violin and guitar.

 In 2017, she graduated from the University of Bath in the United Kingdom with a Bachelor of Arts in Modern Languages & European Studies.
 Additionally, she completed a semester abroad at Complutense University in Madrid and a work placement in Paris.
+Anisha is fluent in English, French, Malay, and Spanish.

 In 2016, while still attending university, Anisha founded Authentinerary with fellow student, Emily Paul.
 It provides bespoke travel itineraries to Paris, Madrid, and Bath.
 In 2019, she opened fashion label, Silk Collective, with her future sister-in-law, Janetira Attaskulchai.